jaimeagua/JaimeAgua/README.md

 ## Objective

-My journey in computer science has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to join a Security Operations Center (SOC) as a Tier 1 Analyst.
+My journey computer science has led me to develop a passion for cybersecurity.
+As I enter further into my career I am looking for an entry level position for a more real-world environment.

 ## Skills